Michigan vs. Ohio State Women's Basketball Predictions & Picks - December 30

 Michigan Schedule Analysis

-- In their best win of the season, which took place on November 18, the Wolverines took down the Middle Tennessee Raiders (No. 57 in our computer rankings) by a score of 63-49.
+- On November 18 against the Middle Tennessee Raiders, who rank inside the top 100 (No. 56) in our computer rankings, the Wolverines claimed their signature win of the season, a 63-49 victory at a neutral site.

-- Michigan has four wins against Quadrant 2 opponents, the most in Division 1.
+- Michigan has four wins against Quadrant 2 opponents, tied for the second-most in Division 1.

 Get tickets for any college basketball game this season at Ticketmaster!